That's a Plenty (album): History

 Mixing the Pointers' brand of soul with rollicking blues numbers and jazz covers, the album also included the country-flavored "Fairytale", their second Top 40 hit.
 The song crossed over to the country charts, enabling the group to become the first African-American vocal group to perform at the Grand Ole Opry.
-The group won the Grammy Award for "Best Country Vocal Performance By A Duo Or Group".
+The group won the Grammy Award for "Best Country Vocal Performance by a Duo or Group with Vocal".

-It wouldn't be until Beyonce, 50 years later, in 2025 that another black woman would win in The Country Category.
+It wouldn't be until Beyoncé, 50 years later, in 2025 that another black woman would win in The Country Category.

 The album was the second by the group to be certified gold.
 The album was remastered and issued on CD in 2006 by Hip-O Select.